-The Company has two license agreements to maintain exclusive rights to patents.
-The Company is also required to pay 1% of net sales of products sold to entities other than the U.S. government.
+The Company has two license agreements to maintain exclusive rights to certain patents.
+Under these license agreements, the Company is required to pay 1% of net sales of products sold to entities other than the U.S. government.
 In the event of a sublicense, the Company will owe 21% of license fees and must pass through 1% of the sub-licensee's net sales of products sold to entities other than the U.S. government.
 The license agreements also stipulate minimum annual royalties, starting in 2015 and for future years, of \$50 per year.